Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Schedule of Condition and Award

-These two documents form the core of party wall protection.
+These two documents form the core of party wall protectionneighbouringof Condition:

-Before any work starts, surveyors inspect neighboring properties to document their current state.
+Before any work starts, surveyors inspect neighbouring properties to document their current state.
 This schedule typically includes:

-• Detailed written descriptions of rooms, walls, ceilings, floors
+- Detailed written descriptions of rooms, walls, ceilings, and floors

-• External inspections of walls, roofs, chimneys, drainage
+- External inspections of walls, roofs, chimneys, and drainage

 Why this matters for Lewisham Victorian properties:

-These older homes have existing issues—hairline cracks from decades of settlement, historic alterations, previous repairs.
-Without a thorough pre-work schedule, you can’t prove whether damage resulted from your construction or existed beforehand.
+These older homes have existing issuesand hairline cracks from decades of settlement, historic alterations, and previous repairs.
+Without a thorough pre-work schedule, you can’t prove whether damage resulted from your construction or existed beforehan,d.

-We recently surveyed a property on Leahurst Road in Hither Green where the neighbor claimed our client’s loft conversion caused extensive ceiling cracks.
-Our comprehensive schedule of condition, photographed six months earlier, clearly showed those exact cracks pre-existing.
+We recenneighboureyed a property on Leahurst Road in Hither Green where the neighbour claimed our client’s lofthadd extensive ceiling cracks.
+Our comprehensive schedule of conditions, photographed six months earlier, clearly showed those exact cracks pre-existing.
 Without that evidence?
 The building owner would have paid £3,500 in repair costs for damage they didn’t cause.

 The Party Wall Award:

 Once surveys and schedules are complete, surveyors prepare the party wall award—the legal document governing your work.
-Awards typically include:
+Awards typically inclThe rights

 Awards are legally binding on both parties.
 They’re also binding on future owners if properties sell during construction—one reason proper documentation matters.